Canadair CF-104 Starfighter: Operational history

 The CF-104 entered Canadian service in March 1962.
 Originally designed as a supersonic interceptor aircraft, it was used primarily for low-level strike and reconnaissance by the RCAF.
 Eight CF-104 squadrons were originally stationed in Europe as part of Canada's NATO commitment.
 This was reduced to six in 1967, with a further reduction to three squadrons in 1970.
 Up to 1971, this included a nuclear strike role that would see Canadian aircraft armed with US-supplied nuclear weapons in the event of a conflict with Warsaw Pact forces.
 During its service life the CF-104 carried the B28, B43 and B57 nuclear weapons.

-When the CAF later discontinued the strike/reconnaissance role for conventional attack, the M61A1 was refitted, along with U.S. Snakeye "iron" bombs, British BL755 cluster bombs and Canadian-designed CRV-7 rocket pods.
-Although Canadian pilots practised air combat tactics, AIM-9 Sidewinder missiles were never carried operationally by Canadian Starfighters (however, examples provided to other air forces, such as Norway and Denmark, did carry Sidewinders on a twin-rail centreline station and the wingtip rails).
+When the CAF later discontinued the strike/reconnaissance role for conventional attack, the M61A1 was refitted, along with U.S. Mk.
+82 Snakeye "iron" bombs, British BL755 cluster bombs and Canadian-designed CRV7 rocket pods.
+Although Canadian pilots practised air combat tactics, the AIM-9 Sidewinder missiles were never carried operationally by Canadian Starfighters (however, examples provided to other air forces, such as Norway and Denmark, did carry Sidewinders on a twin-rail centreline station and the wingtip rails).
 The CF-104D two-seater did not normally carry any armament except for a centreline practice-bomb dispenser.

-There were 110 class A accidents in the 25 years that Canada operated the CF-104 resulting in 37 pilot fatalities.
-Most of these were in the early part of the program centring on teething problems.
-Of the 110 class A accidents, 21 were attributed to foreign object damage (14 of which were bird strikes), 14 were due to in-flight engine failures, six were as a result of faulty maintenance and nine involved mid-air collisions.
-Thirty-two aircraft struck the ground flying at low level in poor weather conditions.
-Of the 37 fatalities, four were clearly attributable to systems failures; all of the others were attributable to some form of pilot inattention.
+There were 110 class A accidents in the 25 years that Canada operated the CF-104, resulting in 37 pilot fatalities.
+Most of these were in the early part of the program, centring on teething problems.
+Of the 110 class A accidents, 21 were attributed to foreign object damage (14 of which were bird strikes), 14 were due to in-flight engine failures, six were as a result of faulty maintenance, and nine involved mid-air collisions.
+Thirty-two aircraft struck the ground while flying low in poor weather conditions.
+Of the 37 fatalities, four were clearly attributable to system failures; all of the others were attributable to some form of pilot inattention.